Aerendir/component-value-objects/README.md

 Complex value objects are hydrated passing an array.
 If a key of the array isn't recognized as property of the object it is added to the `$otherData` array so it isn't lost.

+Some of those value objects support also the persistence in Doctrine providing [custom mapping types](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/custom-mapping-types.html) (See below).

 ## What are Value Objects

 Value Objects are PHP [`objects`](http://php.net/manual/en/language.types.object.php) that represent and manage simple